Skip to content

 CPI down?
 WTF ?!?

-After a blur of a weekend I get to comment on the fact that after all the gloom and doom about the resurrection of Inflation and thus the most likely kick up of Interest Rates because of it, the CPI for March comes in (on Friday) and the numbers are better than expected?
+After a blur of a weekend I get to comment on the fact that after all the gloom and doom about the resurrection of Inflation and thus the most likely kick up of Interest Rates because of it, the CPI for March 2010 came in (on Friday) and the numbers are better than expected?
 Just goes to show that no one is ever right all the time (just ask a weather man).

 No we are not in a deflationary cycle, however last month the CPI was up 1.6% year over year and for March it is only 1.4%?
 Not too bad really, but again, Gasoline seems to be the major culprit (again).